A political and constitutional debate

 The CEP remains silent

-While the debate remains lively, the CEP (Provisional Electoral Council)has not minced its words on the expiry of the mandate of the president of the Republic.
+While the debate remains lively, the CEP (Provisional Electoral Council) has not uttered a word on the expiry of the mandate of the president of the Republic.
 AyiboPost tried in vain to get in touch with the former president of the council, Léopold Berlanger.

 While the CEP is silent, the international allies of power begin to speak out.
 For Luis Almagro, Secretary-General of the Organization of American States (OAS), “the mandate of President Jovenel Moïse will end on February 7, 2022”.
 This position is expressed in a press release published on May 29, 2020 on the OAS website.